Selected departures up to November 2019

 In the morning we will transfer to the airport for our flight home, arriving back in the UK to reflect on a once-in-a-lifetime tour.

 The price of this holiday is per person, based on two people sharing a twin room.
-Single rooms are subject to availability at the relevant supplement (date dependent) Price includes thirteen nights’ accommodation in three, four or five-star hotels, with breakfast and seven meals, scheduled flights to/from Delhi, all transfers, all local accommodation taxes, all flight taxes, all touring as mentioned, all local transport by train or coach as described, hotel porterage of one item of luggage per person and the services of an experienced Riviera Travel tour manager.
+Single rooms are subject to availability at the relevant supplement (date dependent) Price includes thirteen nights’ accommodation in three, four or five-star hotels, with breakfast and eight meals, scheduled flights to/from Delhi, all transfers, all local accommodation taxes, all flight taxes, all touring as mentioned, all local transport by train or coach as described, hotel porterage of one item of luggage per person and the services of an experienced Riviera Travel tour manager.

 Included excursions are guided tours of New and Old Delhi, Agra and the Taj Mahal, Fatehpur Sikri, two game drives in Ranthambore, Jaipur city tour and a visit to the Amber Fort.